CSIRT-MU/fimetis/README.md

 ![ui](https://user-images.githubusercontent.com/1067311/110324418-344c8d00-8016-11eb-8911-a510e075e2ea.png)

 The application UI runs in the browser and processes data indexed using ElasticSearch.
 While the application runs in all modern browsers, the best behavior is achieved with Chromium.
+See the ansible directory for a quick recipe to bootstrap the whole solution.

 Basic concepts are described in the following paper: